From Our Video Series

 - Minor: Economics

-I clerked at both the Lexington and Louisville offices of McBrayer, where I was given a wide variety of challenges and opportunities to learn more about different parts of the law.
-When I was given the opportunity to continue on at McBrayer during my last year in law school, I took it without hesitation.
+During law school at the University of Kentucky, I clerked at both the Lexington and Louisville offices of McBrayer, where I was given a wide variety of challenges and opportunities to learn more about different parts of the law.
+When I was given the chance to continue at McBrayer during my last year in law school, I took it without hesitation.

 News & Insights